-Power BI is a Data Analysis and Visualization tool for BI users which helps them in performing analysis, data modelling and preparing reports from a wide range of data acquired from the data source.
+Power BI is a Data Analysis and Visualization tool for BI users which helps them in performing analysis, data modeling and preparing reports from a wide range of data acquired from the data source.
 Need to know, find out What is Power BI.

 Building Blocks of Power BI